 The University arranges several events a year to allow staff to network and meet with other parents.
 These events include talks and informative seminars.

-Further information on University networking events is available at the central HR information for parents and carers webpages.
-The department runs peer to peer networking cafes to allow parents and carers to meet.
-Further information on upcoming events is available from the family friendly and part time working group webpage.
+Further information on University networking events is available at https://hr.admin.ox.ac.uk/information-for-parents-and-carers.